 It isn’t just in the manufacturing of high-end electric cars that can compete with their more traditional rivals that Tesla stands out as an environmentally beneficial business.
 It has become actively involved in ensuring that other car manufacturers are also able to develop green models as effectively and efficiently as possible.
 To that end, Tesla has committed to allowing any of its rivals to use its patents without fear of legal action.

 Encouraging such altruistic activism from a major business via investment can help investors all over the world get behind Tesla.
 So far, it has also yielded a healthy return: anyone who invested in Tesla at the beginning of this year would now be seeing around 70% growth.
+You can calculate the value of investments using this handy stock market calculator.

 Another company that’s been driving US take up of more sustainable energy is SolarCity.
 Once again, Elon Musk has had a large part to play in SolarCity’s success both as a business and as a driver of environmentally sustainable technology.
 The company was founded by two brothers, Peter and Lyndon Rive, from a concept supplied by Mr. Musk (who is their cousin).
 He is now the chairman of the company, and had a hand in helping get it started back in 2007.